GiacomoPatella/CV/README.md

 * PostgreSQL
 * Sinatra and DataMapper
 * Unit testing with RSpec and Jasmine
-* Integration testing with Capybara
 * FactoryGirl fixtures and Shoulda matchers
-* Version control with git and GitHub
-* JavaScript, jQuery and CoffeeScript
-* HTML5, ERB and Haml
-* CSS3, Sass and Bootstrap 3
 * WebSockets
 * User authentication and authorisation with bcrypt and Devise
 * Integration of APIs including Twilio, Stripe and Paperclip
-* Mailgun API with RestClient
 * GitHub Flavoured Markdown
 * Deployment to Heroku